 Sales representatives can work for private companies and non-profit organizations.
 A bachelor’s degree in early childhood or elementary education is recommended for these positions, with knowledge of sales, marketing, and business methods being a plus.

 Ottawa University’s accelerated online degrees will maximize the experience and education you already have to get you into your dream job in education as quickly as possible.
-As the best, quickest, and most affordable online university in Kansas City, Milwaukee and Phoenix, you can be confident that you will get the quality training needed to propel you to the top of the class!
+As the best, quickest, and most affordable online university in Kansas City, Milwaukee and Phoenix, you can be confident that you will get the quality training needed to propel you to the top of the class as you receive the best education for a teacher!

 Reach out to an enrollment advisor today to get started.